Catterwaul/tuple/README.md

 This means you'll need to use the "Up to Next ***Minor*** Version" dependency rule if you need to avoid breaking changes.

+## Note on licensing

+Because software must be licensed to be practically usable, we release this package under the standard MIT license.
+This license was chosen for its ubiquity and perceived ease of compliance.

+While you can consider this as legally valid as any other use of the MIT license, it does not indicate that we philosophically endorse the use of this license, or any software license we currently know of.